tastyigniter/docs/upgrade-guide.md

 Sending registered mail templates now uses Laravel's Mailable classes instead of custom logic.
 This provides a more standardized and maintainable approach to sending emails.

+#### Notification system
+The notification system has been refactored to use Laravel's notification system.
+This provides a more standardized and maintainable approach to sending notifications.